ItsKirby69/MineDusty/README.md

 *Please note that everything is experimental and are subject to be changed/edited/removed.Add commentMore actions You are guaranteed to find bugs, unfinished content and more!!1!*

-Contact me thru discord `itsdakirby69` or create a issue here in github!
+For issues, contact me thru discord `itsdakirby69` or create a issue here in github!

 Visit the **[Trello board](https://trello.com/b/1wTgcEBs/minedusty)** to see goals and planned features!

 ## Downloading the mod!
-*//TODO*
+You can download the latest release in the `Releases` tab.
+Otherwise you can import from github in-game (`ItsKirby69/MineDusty`).

-Download the jar file manually in the *releases* tab, or just copy the repository's link (`ItsKirby69/MineDusty`) to download it **directly in-game** when adding a new mod!
+For early releases which haven't been publicly posted, you can go to the `Actions` tab at the top to download the Artifact.

 ## Special Thanks
 - **[Twcash](https://github.com/Twcash/)** - sprite inspiration and amazing creator.